Devil o’ the Highlands Footrace

 What should I do if I'm timed out, or if I decide to withdraw from the race?

 If you withdraw from the race at one of the checkpoints, please let a marshal know you are stopping, and make sure you give them your name and your race number.
 If you decide to withdraw from the race between checkpoints and have your support crew pick you up somewhere, please phone the number for DNF runners (this phone number will be printed on your race number) and let us know that you're okay.
-Please DO NOT simply exit the race and go home with your support crew without telling a marshal and anding over your timing chip.
+Please DO NOT simply exit the race and go home with your support crew without telling a marshal.

 If you withdraw from the race, and you don't have a support crew, sweeper cars at each checkpoint will be able to drive you on to the finish at Fort William, or back to the start at Tyndrum.
 However this may be some time after the checkpoint finally closes, so you could have a wait of several hours.
 Please remember that marshals are NOT taxi drivers, so don't pester them about how long you've been waiting.
 There will be first aiders at every checkpoint, so make yourself known to them and they'll take care of you.
-Make sure you don’t get cold while you’re waiting - ask nicely if you can sit inside a marshal’s car and if required, use your foil blanket to keep warm.
+Make sure you don’t get cold while you’re waiting - ask nicely if you can sit inside a marshal’s car, put on any spare clothing you have and if required, use your foil blanket to keep warm.